Foods, Plants and Products that are Poisonous to

 Onion and Garlic toxicity:

-contain thiosulphate, which is toxic
+Onions and garlic contain thiosulphate, which is toxic

 to dogs.
 Onions are most toxic.
 If you dog eats a large amount of onions or a small